-As we move into the second half of the 2009-10 FY, we are pleased to make particular note of two accomplishments in the management of the City's financial resources.
+As we move into the second half of the 2010-11 FY, we are pleased to make particular note of two accomplishments in the management of the City's financial resources.

-The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of West Des Moines for its comprehensive annual financial report for the fiscal year ended June 30, 2008.
-This is the sixteenth consecutive year that the City has received this prestigious award.
+• The Government Finance Officers Association of the United States and Canada (GFOA) awarded a Certificate of Achievement for Excellence in Financial Reporting to the City of West Des Moines for its comprehensive annual financial report for the fiscal year ended June 30, 2009.
+This is the seventeenth consecutive year that the City has received this prestigious award.
 In order to be awarded a Certificate of Achievement, a government must publish an easily readable and efficiently organized comprehensive annual financial report.
 This report must satisfy both accounting principles generally accepted in the United States of America and applicable legal requirements.

-• In November 2009, the City's bond rating on outstanding general obligation debt was reaffirmed by Standard & Poor's at AAA.
-AAA is the highest rating that can be achieved and West Des Moines is the only Standard & Poor's AAA rated city in the state of Iowa.
-In their published rating report, Standard & Poor's notes "The City's financial position is strong due to the maintenance of a large general fund balance and conservative financial management."
+- In June of 2010, the City's bond rating on outstanding general obligation debt was reaffirmed by Standard & Poor's at AAA.
+AAA is the highest rating that can be achieved and West Des Moines is the only Standard & Poor's AAA rated city in the state of lowa.
+In their published rating report, Standard & Poor's notes "The City's financial position is strong due to the maintenance of a large general fund balance and conservative financial management." - In July of 2010, the City received an upgrade to Aaa from Moody's Investors Services.
+This upgrade was due, in part, to Moody's "recalibration" of municipal ratings as they favorably compare to private market ratings.
+In their published rating report, Moody's note "The Aaa rating reflects the city's sizable tax base experiencing ongoing diversification; solid financial operations..."

-2010-11 FY Budget Highlights
+2011-12 FY Budget Highlights